Helpful Guide to Understanding Human Rights Code Protections Applicable to Race, Religion, Gender, Age, Sexuality, among other things

-In Ontario, the Human Rights Code, R.S.O.
+In Ontario, people are protected against certain forms of mistreatment whereas the Human Rights Code, R.S.O.
 1990, c.
-H.19 prescribes a variety of activity concerns constituting as unlawful discrimination within various activities involving five (5) key areas, particularly:
+H.19 prescribes a variety of activity concerns constituting as unlawful discrimination within various activities involving five (5) key protected areas as include the following:

 - Contractual Relations; and